-Officer Kenneth Copeland, 58, was serving a search warrant for Stewart Thomas Mettz in the El Camino subdivision when the shootout began.
+Copeland, 58, died after a shooting on Dec.
+4 while serving a search war warrant for Stewart Thomas Mettz in the El Camino subdivision of San Marcos.

 Mettz survived with a gunshot wound and is currently in a hospital.
 Neighbors said they were surprised to learn that Mettz was involved in the shooting.

 Copeland was a 19-year veteran with the San Marcos Police Department and was the department’s first officer to die in the line of duty.
 He leaves behind a wife and four kids.

 Donations can be made to the family by making checks payable to the San Marcos Citizen’s Police Academy Alumni Association.
 The memo line should be Ken Copeland.
 The checks can be dropped off or mailed to the San Marcos Police Department at 2300 South Interstate 35, San Marcos, Texas 78666.